pinojs/pino/docs/transports.md

 ```

 Note here we've specified a module by package rather than by relative path.
 The options object we provide
-is serialized and injected into the transport worker thread, then passed to the modules exported function.
+is serialized and injected into the transport worker thread, then passed to the module's exported function.
 This means that the options object can only contain types that are supported by the
 [Structured Clone Algorithm][sca] which is used to (de)serializing objects between threads.